Miccighel/NewBestSub/README.md

 # NewBestSub

-Efficient topic-set reduction for IR evaluation using a multi-objective evolutionary algorithm (NSGA‑II).
+Efficient topic-set reduction for IR evaluation using a multi-objective evolutionary algorithm (NSGA-II).
 This repo reproduces and extends results on selecting small topic subsets that preserve the system ranking induced by the full set.

 > JDIQ 2018: <https://doi.org/10.1145/3239573>
 > SIGIR 2018: <https://dl.acm.org/citation.cfm?doid=3209978.3210108>